pragmaticslaboratory/fasow/README.md

 shares with his connections.

 The `Agents` being the abstraction of a user of a SNS, can have followers and followings, creating connections with other Agents, and making like a subscription with this agents, to are be available to send and receive the messages that they publish on the Network.
 Thus, way agents have states that are determined by some event, behavior o Action related with the Word of Mouth (WOM) communication process where they can READ a message or SHARE a message, among others...
-(Read more info in ``WOM Communication Process in FASOW``)
+(Read more info in ``WOM Communication Process in Fasow``)

 ```typescript
 export default abstract class Agent implements AgentConfig, IAgentCreator, Observer, Subject {